Now let’s open our model in 3D Studio Max.

 Let’s start with a new empty compound.
 We’ll import our Collada file into this.
 We can find the file either here in Aximmetry’s own File Browser or we can drag it from any external file application.
 Windows Explorer is currently open at the desired folder so let’s simply use that one.
 Drag and drop the Collada file from here.
 Its importing starts right away.
 This takes a while.

-On the output we already see that one of the camera motions path is activated.
+On the output, we already see that one of the camera motions paths is activated.
 We can also see that the two well known Control Boards have appeared on the toolbar: one for the Cameras and one for the Billboards.
 Now how is it possible that our camera is already moving while we haven’t wired anything together yet?
-The answer is that these preset compounds are built in a way that they can communicate with each other through invisible connections, the so called “Tunnels”.
-Later we’ll return to this topic in a different context, for now the bottom line is that the camera position data is already travelling between the two compounds.
+The answer is that these preset compounds are built in a way that they can communicate with each other through invisible connections, the so-called “Tunnels”.
+Later we’ll return to this topic in a different context, for now, the bottom line is that the camera position data is already traveling between the two compounds.

-With that we have finished to assemble the needed functions required for controlling a live show.
+With that, we have finished assembling the needed functions required for controlling a live show.
 Later we’ll return to these tools to show how to construct and test the final broadcast image.
 Let’s save our compound into the root folder of the Midnight Show project.
 The filename will be the same: The Midnight Show.

 Now back to the editing of the studio model.
 We switch off all the billboards so that they don’t disturb us during the editing.
 Switch the Camera into Free Mode so that we can move within the scene freely.

 Let’s examine our studio model with the materials imported as well.
 To do this we have to change the import options.
 Right-click on the model compound and choose “Set Importer Options”.
 There is an “Import materials” switch here, let’s turn it on.
-Also we can specify here which Aximmetry shader should be used by the importer to map the imported materials.
-For now we can leave the Imp_General shader here which is capable of handling most of the textures generally used in 3D graphics, and its behaviour is similar to the behaviour of Standard Material of 3D Studio Max.
+Also, we can specify here which Aximmetry shader should be used by the importer to map the imported materials.
+For now, we can leave the Imp_General shader here which is capable of handling most of the textures generally used in 3D graphics, and its behavior is similar to the behavior of Standard Material of 3D Studio Max.

 For the sake of a little experimenting let’s try to import the light sources as well.
 Later we’ll turn it off, of course.
 Let’s see the results.
 Again, the process of importing takes a while.

-We can spot immediately that the about 25-30 light sources we’ve imported from the model, and are being calculated in realtime in every frame, are draining the system resources in completely in vain, because we get a look completely different from what we want.
-But at least we see the model and can carry out the inital editing steps.
+We can spot immediately that the about 25-30 light sources we’ve imported from the model, and are being calculated in realtime in every frame, are draining the system resources completely in vain because we get a look completely different from what we want.
+But at least we see the model and can carry out the initial editing steps.

-First of all let’s see how the imported model is represented in the Flow Editor.
+First of all, let’s see how the imported model is represented in the Flow Editor.
 We enter the model compound.
 We can see that the hierarchy of the original model is mapped here.
-Each objects is represented by a Scene Node and a connected geometry module which contains the mesh itself.
-The Shader module corresponding to a certain material is connected into this Mesh module.
+Each object is represented by a Scene Node and a connected geometry module which contains the mesh itself.
+The Shader module corresponding to a certain material is connected to this Mesh module.
 All the shaders are lined up here on the left and are connected to the appropriate geometries from here.

 The reason for splitting the object into a Scene Node and a Mesh module is that any object can consist of several subobjects or object parts each having its own material.
 Here we can see an example of an object with three subobjects having three different materials.
 The bottom line is that the Scene Node represents the transformation of the object through which we can move the object, while the Mesh modules represent the object parts with distinct materials.

 Note that from the aspect of performance optimization it’s favorable to have as few Scene Nodes as possible.
-So it’s worth to merge as many objects as possible into larger objects, and leave only those objects separated that we want to handle separated in some way, for e.g. we want move it within Aximmetry later.
-So from that perspective this model is not a particularly good example, because almost every material has its own separate object.
+So it’s worth merging as many objects as possible into larger objects, and leave only those objects separated that we want to handle separated in some way, e.g. we want to move it within Aximmetry later.
+So from that perspective, this model is not a particularly good example, because almost every material has its own separate object.
 But it’s a relatively simple scene, so it’s doesn’t really matter, we leave it as it is now.

 If we select an object on the output image the corresponding module is also selected in the Flow Editor.
-Now I click on this column and it’s mesh modul is selected as well.
+Now I click on this column and its mesh module is selected as well.
 So it’s important that the specific subobject always be selected at first.
 But I can navigate upwards in the hierarchy: by pressing the U key the selection jumps to the direct parent node of the mesh.
 By pressing U again we jump to the next parent node upwards and so on.
-In this particular case we have a one-level hierarchy, so we can’t continue the upwards jumping.
+In this particular case, we have a one-level hierarchy, so we can’t continue the upwards jumping.

 What if we want to navigate within the Flow Editor itself?
 One very useful tool can be accessed by pressing and holding Ctrl + Middle mouse button.
 The graph is minimized, and we can use it as a minimap to visually navigate within.

 We can search not only by the name of the modules.
-With the Tab key we can switch between the different search modes.
+With the Tab key, we can switch between the different search modes.
 For e.g. we can search by module type.
-Let’s find all the Mesh modules, or all the Nodes.
+Let’s find all the Mesh modules or all the Nodes.
 But what is highly useful is the searching by the referred external files.
-For e.g. let’s find all the materials that refers to some brick textures.
+For e.g. let’s find all the materials that refer to some brick textures.
 In File search mode I type in “bric” and I get the three shader modules that have “bric” in the names of their textures.

 So we have to set it up manually.
 It’s very easy.
-Let’s select the column, and with the M navigation key we’ve already learnt jump to its shader module.
+Let’s select the column, and with the M navigation key, we’ve already learned to jump to its shader module.
 The shader has a “Color Map” property, we have to change the file here.
 It’s currently a default white texture.
 Find our Wood texture within the Textures folder of the Midnight Show project.
 Let’s open it and we have the proper texture on the objects.

 This privileged status of the modified property can be revoked at any time.
 Even property by property: for e.g. we can choose Reset on the Color Map.
-In this case we get back the original white texture and the same time the privileged status of the property ceases.
-It’s value will come from the original model again, if we do a reimport.
+In this case, we get back the original white texture, and at the same time, the privileged status of the property ceases.
+Its value will come from the original model again if we do a reimport.
 Or we can right-click on the module itself and choose Reset All Pins, thus resetting all modified properties to their original values.
 The ultimate weapon is when we perform a Clean Reimport on the entire model compound.
-In this case the model is reimported, but all the modifications within the compound including the added modules, the changed connections and the modified properties will be lost.
+In this case, the model is reimported, but all the modifications within the compound including the added modules, the changed connections, and the modified properties will be lost.
 So only use this operation when there’s no other way to repair it from a mess.

 Let’s continue with the next missing texture.
 This background screen should have a photo on it.
 We simply use the previous method: we select the screen object, press M, and change the Color Map in the shader, in this case to the texture named TV_screen.
-The picture is still too dark, it’s Luminosity value is incorrent.
+The picture is still too dark, its Luminosity value is incorrect.
 Let’s pump it up.

-One more thing regarding the reimportings: as I said before, when we export a Collada file from Max, Aximmetry detects the change automatically, and does a reimport.
-If for whatever reason it fails, for e.g. because Max were still writing or locking the file when Aximmetry tries to read it, we’ll get a red error message here.
-In this case we simply force the reimport manually: right-click on the model compound and choose “Reimport”.
+One more thing regarding the reimporting: as I said before when we export a Collada file from Max, Aximmetry detects the change automatically, and does a reimport.
+If for whatever reason it fails, for e.g. because Max was still writing or locking the file when Aximmetry tries to read it, we’ll get a red error message here.
+In this case, we simply force the reimport manually: right-click on the model compound and choose “Reimport”.